christophernicolaus/GT_ELK_Stack_In_Azure/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- My home IP address - put IP Address
+- Home Network IP address - put IP Address

 Machines within the network can only be accessed by the Jump-Box-Provisioner
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_